Looking for a secure, open-source password manager that doesn’t break the bank? Bitwarden could be just what you need.

 Bitwarden offers three personal accounts: Free, Premium, and Families.

-Bitwarden also offers two business-focused plans: Teams Organization and Enterprise Organization, both of which are billed per user.
+Bitwarden also offers two business-focused plans: Teams and Enterprise, both of which are billed per user.

 In addition to this, if you’re running an enterprise with hundreds to thousands of users, you can get in touch with the sales staff and see if a custom plan can be tailored to suit your organization's needs.

-There are 7-day free trials for Families, Teams Organization, and Enterprise Organization plans.
+There are 7-day free trials for Families, Teams, and Enterprise plans.

 Bitwarden alternatives